Attacks on Approximate Caches in Text-to-Image Diffusion Models: Abstract

 \section{Abstract}

-Diffusion models are a powerful class of generative models that produce content, such as images, from user prompts, but they are computationally intensive.
+Diffusion models are a powerful class of generative models that produce images and other content from user prompts, but they are computationally intensive.
 To mitigate this cost, recent academic and industry work has adopted approximate caching, which reuses intermediate states from similar prompts in a cache.
 While efficient, this optimization introduces new security risks by breaking isolation among users.
-This work aims to comprehensively assess new security vulnerabilities arising from approximate caching.
-First, we demonstrate a remote covert channel established with the cache, where a sender injects prompts with special keywords into the cache and a receiver can recover that even after days, to exchange information.
-Second, we introduce a prompt stealing attack using the cache, where an attacker can recover existing cached prompts based on cache hit prompts.
-Finally, we introduce a poisoning attack that embeds the attacker's logos into the previously stolen prompt, to render them in future user prompts that hit the cache.
-These attacks are all performed remotely through the serving system, which indicates severe security vulnerabilities in approximate caching.
+This paper provides a comprehensive assessment of the security vulnerabilities introduced by approximate caching.
+First, we demonstrate a remote covert channel established with the approximate cache, where a sender injects prompts with special keywords into the cache system and a receiver can recover that even after days, to exchange information.
+Second, we introduce a prompt stealing attack using the approximate cache, where an attacker can recover existing cached prompts from hits.
+Finally, we introduce a poisoning attack that embeds the attacker's logos into the previously stolen prompt, leading to unexpected logo rendering for the requests that hit the poisoned cache prompts.
+These attacks are all performed remotely through the serving system, demonstrating severe security vulnerabilities in approximate caching.
+The code for this work is available.\footnote{\url{https://doi.org/10.5281/zenodo.17957900}}